 - Weber on institutionalization: Rationalized too far, mathematics may become an iron cage that disenchants its subject. - Bauman on self-reference: "The ideal model of action subjected to rationality as the supreme criterion contains a danger of socalled goal displacement. (..)
-The survival of the organization, however useless it may have become in the light of its original end, becomes the purpose in its own right". - Arendt: Just following orders may lead to 'the banality of evil'. - Sartre on existentialism: "Existence precedes essence".
+The survival of the organization, however useless it may have become in the light of its original end, becomes the purpose in its own right".

+· Sartre on existentialism: "Existence precedes essence".